Poems not yet published

 Even kudzu writhes in futile try

-to uproot itself and flee
+to uproot itself, flee madness

-madness of midday night.
+of midday gone night.
 Clouds

 scud across the sky,